-Encourage risks – Of course, there are some risks that you do not want to encourage for your student.
+Encourage risks — Of course, there are some risks that you do not want to encourage for your student.
 You may need to help your college student determine appropriate risks and inappropriate risks.
 In many ways, students in this age range do not need encouragement to take risks; it seems to come naturally.
-However, you may need to help your student recognize some appropriate risks – perhaps reaching out to new friends, perhaps experimenting with a new interest or major, perhaps reaching for a leadership position on campus.
-Encouraging appropriate risks means that you will be helping your student determine areas in which he can grow and develop.
+However, you may need to help your student recognize some appropriate risks — perhaps reaching out to new friends, experimenting with a new interest or major, or reaching for a leadership position on campus.
+Encouraging appropriate risks means that you will be helping your student determine areas in which they can grow and develop.

-Provide constructive feedback – Just as you need to help your student find the positive in his experiences, you may need to provide feedback or give some advice.
+Provide constructive feedback — Just as you need to help your student find the positive in their experiences, you may need to provide feedback or give some advice.
 It is important to remember, however, that your job is to give the feedback or advice and then allow your student to take it or not.
 Once again, it is up to us, as parents, to allow our students to make the decisions.
 You may, however, have some insight and understanding of a situation that your student does not.
-Letting him know how you feel and what you think and suggest is important.
+Letting your student know how you feel and what you think and suggest is important.
 If you approach this as a partnership, your student may be more willing and able to listen to what you have to say.

-Provide financial guidance – Some students are very fortunate and have unlimited funds and will never need to worry about finances.
+Provide financial guidance — Some students are very fortunate and have unlimited funds and will never need to worry about finances.
 Other students may be fortunate to have had a class in high school which will teach them about personal finances.
 For the majority of students, however, personal financial management may be mysterious and overwhelming.
-As college parents, it may be important that we step in and help our student understand how to think about and deal with her money.
+As college parents, it may be important that we step in and help our student understand how to think about and deal with money.
 We are not considering here the larger financial picture of college loans and tuition, although that is important, but rather the day-to-day financial literacy.
 You may need to help your student learn to be competent in budgeting, use of credit cards, understanding interest rates, balancing a checkbook, etc. Helping your student understand these skills early on will prevent serious financial difficulties later.

 Each college student is different.
 Each family of a college student is unique.
 You may feel that there are other areas in which you need to provide guidance for your student.
 You may feel that you are proficient in some of these tasks and need to brush up in other areas.
 Looking at your college parent goals in broad strokes may help.
 We complete many small tasks all of the time, but take some time to think about the important goals that you have for yourself as a college parent.
 It will help you to provide the important assistance that your college student may need.